ibm-cloud-docs/watsonx-code-assistant/cloud-setup-a.md

 TBD -->

-You deployed and connected your {{site.data.keyword.cloud_notm}} components to your provisioned {{site.data.keyword.wca_full_notm}} instance.

 ## Next steps
 {: #anchor_value}

-Sign in to the Ansible Lightspeed admin portal and enter your Model ID and API Key .
-For more information, see (the instructions from Red Hat).
+You deployed and connected your {{site.data.keyword.cloud_notm}} components to your provisioned {{site.data.keyword.wca_full_notm}} instance and connected the instance to the Ansible extension for Visual Studio Code.

+Follow see (the instructions from Red Hat) to finish setting up the instance for your developers.